grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi agreed and paid him right there.
 Sturmey made a move to go retrieve his canoe, but Hemi asked Cassandra to do it while he showed Sturmey the control room.
 Even though Bastian and Owen would continue to execute the actual maneuvering operations, Hemi always thought it was good practice for a pilot to know what the control room of a boat looked like.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

-Sturmey took over command of the _Prospect_, standing on the bridge and with borrowed binoculars reading the numbers of the channels and water lanes they passed by.
-After a quarter mile or so he had Bastian bring the bow around and without slowing speed and with a great deal of confidence plunged the _Prospect_ into a narrow way that was barely wider than the beam of the ship.
+Sturmey took over command of the _Prospect_.
+He stood on the bridge, and with borrowed binoculars read the numbers of the channels and water lanes they passed by.
+After a quarter mile or so he had Bastian bring the bow around and without slowing speed, and with a great deal of confidence, plunged the _Prospect_ into a narrow way that was barely wider than the beam of the ship.

-They passed along this narrow channel for a long way through a more residential area with densely clustered huts on either side, the gentle wake from the passing ship washing up under and smacking against the floorboards.
+They passed along this narrow channel for a long way through a more residential area with densely clustered huts on either side.
+The gentle wake from the passing submarine washed up under and smacked against the floorboards of the huts.
 In places children played, jumping from platforms in front of the huts into the thick brown water.
-Percy was concerned one of the children might get it into their heads that they wanted to jump onto the _Prospect_ as it passed, and certainly they were passing close enough that it could be done.
-But huge steel ships passing close by their tiny wooden homes was a daily and dull occurrence here, and none of the children took any interest in the passing submarine.
+Percy was concerned one of the children might get it into their heads that they wanted to jump onto the _Prospect_ as it passed, and certainly they were close enough that it could be done.
+But huge steel ships passing close by their tiny wooden homes was a daily and dull occurrence here, and none of the children showed any exceptional interest in her submarine.

-Captain Percy was beginning to find it hard to imagine how their could be a dock that could handle a ship as large as the _Prospect_ in a residential part of the city like this, and she expressed her doubts to Sturmey.
+Captain Percy was beginning to find it hard to imagine how there could be a dock that could handle a ship as large as the _Prospect_ in a residential part of the city like this, and she expressed her doubts to Sturmey.

 "This is a short way."
 He told her.
-"We'll come out in a larger channel soon, but it is longer around to follow that way all the way from the main channel."
+"We will come out in a larger channel soon, but it is longer around to follow that way all the way from the main channel."

 The _Prospect_, which so often felt like a small cramped place, suddenly seemed to take on enormous proportions relative to the huts around them.
-The bow was the length of dozens of huts in front of them, and from the sail they towered over the thatched roofs that spread out on either side of them in a huge field of homes.
+The bow was the length of dozens of huts put together, and from the sail they towered over the thatched roofs that spread out on either side of them in a huge field of sprouted homes.
 The passage they were taking that cut through the dense huts reminded Percy of rowing a canoe on clear paths through reed patches on a small lake.

 [//]: # (### The Prospect gets stuck in shallow water)

 Bastian called up from the control room with a sense of urgency.
 "Up on the bridge: the depth-under-keel has a warning light and is showing very shallow --- 2 meters."

-"Umm, Sturmey... are you sure there's enough water here?"
+"Umm, Sturmey... are you sure there's enough fuckin' water here?"
 Percy asked him."

 "Plenty of water.
-I've taken many ships through here."
+I have taken many ships through here."

-"But subs... we draft deeper you know."
+"But subs... we draft a little fucking deeper you know."

 "Sub marines.
 Ya ya."